sta/websocket-sharp/README.md

 }
 ```

-If you override `onMessage` method, it is bound to server side `WebSocket.OnMessage` event.
+If you override the `onMessage` method, it is bound to the server side `WebSocket.OnMessage` event.

-In addition, if you override `onOpen`, `onError` and `onClose` methods, each of them is bound to `WebSocket.OnOpen`, `WebSocket.OnError` and `WebSocket.OnClose` events.
+In addition, if you override the `onOpen`, `onError` and `onClose` methods, each of them is bound to the `WebSocket.OnOpen`, `WebSocket.OnError` and `WebSocket.OnClose` events.

 #### Step 3 ####

-Creating a instance of `WebSocketServer<T>` class if you want single WebSocket service server.
+Creating a instance of the `WebSocketServer<T>` class if you want the single WebSocket service server.

 ```cs
 var wssv = new WebSocketServer<Echo>("ws://example.com:4649");
 ```

-Creating a instance of `WebSocketServer` class if you want multi WebSocket service server.
+Creating a instance of the `WebSocketServer` class if you want the multi WebSocket service server.

 ```cs
 var wssv = new WebSocketServer(4649);